dtcenter/METexpress/container_deployment/README-INSTALL.md

 #### It will also ask for the version of the apps that you wish to deploy.
 **The program will use the version numbers in the file stableDeployment.json as defaults**.
 The stableDeployment.json that is provided from github already has the correct version for each app that is the latest in the production pre-built METexpress repository.
 If you have a custom repository, or if you are deploying older production versions, then the versions will be different.
 You need to know the versions in a custom repository.
 You can determine the versions by examining the image tags in the custom repository and taking the portion of the tag that follows the '-' after the app name.
 For example if a tag is `met-upperair-20204710` the version would be `20204710` The '-' is a seperator, not part of the version.
 The setup program will ask for the version of each app using the versions that are in the `stableDeployment.json` file as defaults.
 Editing this file ahead of time may make things easier.
 **The file `stableDeployment.json` also specifies which apps will be deployed**.
 You can choose which apps will be deployed by editing this file.
-For example, If custom apps have been built you will need to add them to this file.
+For example, If custom apps with custom names have been built you will need to add them to this file.
 If you want to leave some apps undeployed then remove their entries from this file.
 #### The program will prompt you for the database credentials for each database role required by each app.
 For METexpress this is the METviewer database and the credentials will usually be the same for each app.
 #### Database Roles